AndersonUyekita/regression-models_course-project/README.md

 obtained from this test was 8.72%, sufficient to reject the null hypothesis and proving the residual’s normality.

-The residual analysis will be based on Figure 2 in section A2. from APPENDIX.
+The residual analysis will be based on Figure 3 in APPENDIX Section A3..
 This figure aims to corroborate the following explanations:

 -   **Residual vs. Fitted:** The residual bounces around zero, which suggests an excellent linear relationship.
 Also, the residual is a